bondiano/telega/examples/03-conversation-bot/README.md

 gleam test  # Run the tests
 ```

-This is an example of a simple Session bot using the Telega library.
+This is an example of a simple Conversation bot using the Telega library.